 Participants on the intervention arm will be asked to record self-monitoring information daily.
-Participants will be provided with a daily diary to record this information and will be asked to report this during monitoring contacts which will initially take place daily but may then reduce based on clinical need.
+Participants will be provided with a daily diary (in either paper form or electronic via a link to REDcap but be asked to record data in one or the other formats and not in both or a mixture of both to prevent double data entry and errors in confirming which is correct if errors are identified) to record this information and will be asked to report this during monitoring contacts which will initially take place daily but may then reduce based on clinical need.